 Placing the molecular properties of cancer in the context of the patient

-In our most recent study, we established the existence of several molecular interactions between the primary tumor and the patient systemic response.
-We identified molecular processes and pathways in the primary breast tumor that are tightly co-expressed with molecular processes and pathways in the patient blood cells (our surrogate to measure the patient systemic response).
-Genomic profiling of RNA from a patient’s blood can be used to assess the state of the immune system in an individual and offer many opportunities to participate in precision medicine efforts.
+In our most recent study, we identified molecular processes in the primary breast tumor that are tightly co-expressed with processes in the patient’s blood cells — our window onto their systemic immune response.
+RNA profiling of blood is a practical way to read the state of the immune system in an individual patient, and feeds directly into precision-medicine workflows.

-The gut microbiome has been implicated in a vast number of host physiological processes.
-Analogous to our studies of the immune system, we have also initiated studies to characterize these complex microbial communities, and explore how they are affected by lifestyle and how they might benefit the host by impacting functions in another tissue (e.g. systemic immune response to cancer).
+The gut microbiome shapes a surprisingly wide range of host physiological processes, from metabolism to immune regulation.
+In parallel with our work on the immune system, we’ve started to characterize these complex microbial communities, asking how they are shaped by lifestyle and how they, in turn, might influence the host, for example by modulating the systemic immune response to cancer.

 Precision oncology for in situ breast cancer (DCIS)